Is Paris really that dirty? A candid answer from a Paris local

 Even installation of public urinals have not been able to combat this issue.

-I once saw two women being frantically admonished by a home-owner in Montmartre because one of them peed in an apartment entryway.
+I once saw a home-owner in Montmartre frantically admonishing two women because one of them peed in the apartment entryway.
 This was drama I wasn’t expecting on my way to brunch on a Sunday morning!
+The building’s front-door was not visible from the road, making it prime urinating spot for the women.
+They didn’t account for the residents spotting them, I suppose.

-Unfortunately, it was only a precursor to the things I have seen since (story for another time).
+It was only my second week in Paris and I was shook!
+Unfortunately, it was only a precursor to the things I have seen since (stories for another time).

-Rats & Pigeons in Paris
+Rats in Paris

 Final verdict: Is Paris a dirty city?